I first tasted fajitas in Minneapolis many years ago, during a press trip to promote US sunflower seeds as a snack, not just for oil.

 - To serve

 - Cut the chicken breasts into thin strips cutting crossways across the grain.
-Place in a bowl then, add 1 tbsp of the oil and toss to coat in the oil.
+Place in a bowl then, add 1 tablespoon of the oil and toss to coat in the oil.

 - Combine the spices for the spice mix and add to the bowl.
 Mix well until the chicken is coated in the spice mixture and set aside.